tamm-cci/EmbASI/docs/index.rst

 ASI Embedding Documentation
 ===========================

-Embasi is a Python wrapper for running QM-in-QM embedding simulations.
+EmbASI is a Python wrapper for running QM-in-QM embedding simulations.
 The software package provides communincation protocols for matrix quantities between instances of different QM code system calls through the `ASI (Atomic Simulation Interface) API <https://gitlab.com/pvst/asi>`_.
 Inputs such as atomic structures and QM code keywords are comtrolled through integration with the `Atomic Simulation Environment (ASE) <https://wiki.fysik.dtu.dk/ase/>`_.

 The software is currently under active development and is subject to major changes.